 Beerakudas look right at home hanging in a beach house, cabin, den, man-cave, seafood restaurant, bar, office or kitchen.
 When several are grouped together, they create an offbeat and colorful statement wall.
 They make unique gifts for dad or any fisherman, beer drinker or art lover.

 I’m Bill Henig, the guy who makes these creatures.
 A number of years ago, while sitting around a campfire amassing beer bottles for the recycling bin, I got to thinking.
 I was recycling bottles, but sadly all the caps would end up in a landfill.
 So I came up with my own recycling program.
 I began making art out of discarded bottle caps.

-Once I started making more and more Beerakudas, I soon realized there was a wealth of other interesting recyclables laying around.
+I started making more and more Beerakudas and soon realized there was a wealth of other interesting recyclables laying around.
 Metal from old heating ducts.
 Leftover two-by-four remnants.
 Wire, webbing, tacks and doodads once belonging to something lost or broken.
 I could see the potential whimsy these pieces of junk might add to my creations.

 Why I only make fish

 Fish are a big part of my life.
 I’ve been an avid fisherman since the age of seven.
 I scuba dive and am fascinated by underwater critters.
 Caps as scales seemed pretty obvious to me so I just went with it.

 Every cap has character.
 Every Beerakuda has personality.

 I don’t claim to be a fine artist.
 But a lot of time goes into every fish.
 Each cap is individually flattened by hand and securely nailed onto a solid wood base.
 Most of the other parts are wired, tacked or screwed on.
 When I finish a Beerakuda, it has a surprising amount of personality and meaning to me.
 I name each one based on who or what it looks like to me and write the name on the back.